 Q: Does azelaic acid expire?

 Yes.
+All skincare products expire.
 You should look for the POA (prescribed after opening) date.
 It will let you know how long the products last once you have opened them.
 Don’t use expired products because it can lead to bacterial infections, breakouts, or skin irritation.

 If you use azelaic acid responsibly, there are many potential benefits.
 In the right dose, it helps reduce inflammation, fights bacteria, and has antioxidant properties.
 You can use it to reduce redness and rosacea, and it helps fight hyperpigmentation from melasma and acne scars.
 It will leave your skin clearer, healthier, and smoother.